 At SNU, we focus attention on Christ rather than on the disciple.
 While the individual disciple is important, we want to steer students away from the errors of subjectivism, introversion and isolationism.
 The New Testament order is: first, our being "in Christ" and, secondly, "Christ in" us.

 We try to inspire in students a love for Sacred Scripture -- both the Old and New Testaments.
 We present a comprehensive picture of the biblical narrative.
 We introduce students to the structure of the Bible so that they will not be lost in nor discouraged by the Bible's size and complexity.

 The doctrine of the Scriptures that the membership of the Church of the Nazarene embraces is our norm ("Whatever is not contained therein is not to be enjoined as an article of faith").
 The Old and New Testaments inerrantly reveal the will of God in all things necessary for our salvation.
 Those writings are authoritative in all things related to faith and Christian practice.

 The movement of which we are a part is not fundamentalist in its doctrine of the Scriptures.
-Among other things this means that the authority of the Scriptures is soteriological (concerned with salvation).
+Among other things, this means that the authority of the Scriptures is focused on soteriology (concerned with salvation).
 Salvation, of course, includes both Christian faith and practice.
-Hence, where the Scriptures speak on matters of ethics -- how the life of Christ is manifest in the Church and His disciples -- they are authoritative. [ more on authority of Bible ]
+Hence, where the Scriptures do speak on matters of ethics (how the life of Christ is manifest in the Church and His disciples), they are authoritative. [ more on authority of Bible ]

 The Body of Christ has a history which helps us understand today what it means to be Christian.
 So, we show students the major elements of Church history.
 We want our students to develop an appreciation for the triumphant saints who have paved the path for us. [ see church history PowerPoint ]